The town is best known for its cornucopia of state forests and parks, clustered on a mountain plateau.

 A more challenging hike follows the Appalachian Trail south along the extended Mount Everett ridgeline and through Sage's Ravine.

 The nearby Mount Everett State Reservation has a variety of hiking trails within its 1,110 acres and picnicking at Guilder Pond (the state's highest freshwater pond).
-A road from Route 23 leads to

 The views into three states Massachusetts, New York and Connecticut are memorable.
 Hikers can continue to the adjacent summit of Mt.
 Frissell (2,453 feet), which straddles the border with Connecticut and boasts views to the east, south and west.